akturksametyasin/Kodlama.io.Devs/README.md

 * Let's start with a simple requirement.
 > * Req 1: Programming languages should be kept in the system.

-> * Req 2 : Sub-technologies of programming languages should be able to be added, deleted, updated, listed to the system.`\n `For example; Java: Spring, JSP.
+> * Req 2 : Sub-technologies of programming languages should be able to be added, deleted, updated, listed to the system.
+  `For example; Java: Spring, JSP.
   C#: WPF, ASP.NET,
   JavaScript : Vue, React`